European Turtle Dove

 I thought that would be the last I’d see of it, but then it flew into the road very close by, hanging around for a good few minutes.
 Smaller and daintier than a pigeon, I marvelled at the incredible route it had taken – from Sub-Saharan Africa through Morocco, Spain and France, to this residential area of Histon – and had survived all the risks on the way.

-I then took a walk around the Croft Close Set Aside and marvelled at the mosaic of habitats, from its ponds, to the thick bramble, open areas and magnificent oak.
+I then took a walk around the Croft Close Nature Reserve and marvelled at the mosaic of habitats, from its ponds, to the thick bramble, open areas and magnificent oak.
 So thank you, Abbey Fields, for being an asset to the local community and for giving this Arbury resident a lifetime’s first – the view of a turtle dove that I’d assumed I’d never get to see.
 Of course, I’ll be back on my bike again this year, to take another look.

 Caroline Mead